The Web Hosting Mirage

 Obviously, everything hinges on having a rock-solid, reliable website.

-So How Do You Find the Good Companies?
+So, How Do You Find the Good Companies?

 Look for answers to these questions:

 - Do they emphasize service and support?
-That’s a good sign.
-If you ever need help you’ll be glad you have someone to call at any time of the day.
+That's a good sign.
+If you ever need help, you'll be glad you have someone to call at any time of the day.

 - Do they have a moderately higher price than average and offer fewer resources than the super cheap companies?
 Also a good sign.
-This means they are probably not overselling and you will actually be able to use the services you were promised.
-(Double check and verify this!
+This means they are probably not overselling, and you will actually be able to use the services you were promised.
+(Double-check and verify this!
 Just ask them if they oversell; the good companies are proud to say they do not.)

 - How is their support?
 Have you tested it?
-They should offer 24/7 telephone support as well as a trouble ticketing system.
+They should offer 24/7 telephone support as well as a trouble-ticketing system.
 They should respond to tickets within a few hours at most and within an hour on average.

 If it’s insanely cheap with outlandish storage and unending bandwidth, it’s almost always too good to be true.